hashicorp/terraform-provider-google/website/docs/r/container_cluster.html.markdown

 * `enabled` (Required) - Enable the PodSecurityPolicy controller for this cluster.
     If enabled, pods must be valid under a PodSecurityPolicy to be created.

+The `workload_metadata_config` block supports:

+* `node_metadata` (Required) How to expose the node metadata to the workload running on the node.
+    Accepted values are:
+    * UNSPECIFIED: Not Set
+    * SECURE: Prevent workloads not in hostNetwork from accessing certain VM metadata, specifically kube-env, which contains Kubelet credentials, and the instance identity token.
+See [Metadata Concealment](https://cloud.google.com/kubernetes-engine/docs/how-to/metadata-proxy) documentation.
+    * EXPOSE: Expose all VM metadata to pods.

 ## Attributes Reference